What is a Carpenter Ant?

 Assess the Case

-When it comes to an exterminator’s approach, it always comes down to the situation and how extreme the carpenter ant infestation is.
+When it comes to an exterminator’s approach, it always comes down to the situation and how quickly we can locate the colony.
 Carpenter ants are among the most challenging pests to exterminate, even for the pros.
-It can take anywhere from multiple treatments and up to a year worth of work to be completely carpenter ant-free.
+It can take multiple treatments to be completely carpenter ant-free.
 Therefore, it’s always a good idea to find the best exterminator for the job that cares not only about your safety but about what method will fit your lifestyle and situation.

 Extermination Methods